tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 You should be worried about sending the **contents** of your message through Facebook, whether you're using the website or the app.
 Are they going to look at it?
 Probably not.
 Could they if they wanted to?
 Absolutely.
 Will they if it's part of a broad data collection warrant?
 Yes, of course.

 If you care about privacy, use truly a secure system.

+## By the way, did you jailbreak your phone?

+Just so you know, that disables a lot of Apple's security precautions.
+It won't make a difference here, but if you're worried about Facebook Messenger's security with a jailbroken phone… I'm laughing.